 Further information can be found at: www.gov.uk/government/standards-and-testing-agency

-For full details on Red Hill Field Key Stage 2 test results and progress, including year on year results, please visit The Department for Education website.
+Assessment results were not published for 2019-20 however for full details on Red Hill Field Key Stage 2 test results and progress from previous years, including year on year results, please visit The Department for Education website.

 You can view a copy of the latest Ofsted inspection report here.